 In considering new student applications, the committee for admissions carefully reviews several sources that serve as indicators of collegiate success.
 Based on these academic records, scholastic aptitude scores, and recommendations, the admissions committee may accept students conditionally for participation in the ALPHA program.
 As part of the program, students are expected to participate in a pre-collegiate workshop designed to acclimate students to campus before the beginning of classes.

-During the fall semester, participants are limited to enrolling in a maximum of 12-13 hours.
-In addition, these students are required to enroll in LART 1000 (College Survival Skills), a two-credit-hour course focusing on academic, study, and life skills necessary for success in college.
+During the fall semester, participants are limited to enrolling in a maximum of 12-14 hours.
+In addition, these students are required to enroll in LART 1010 (Strategies for Academic Success), a three-credit-hour course focusing on academic, study, and life skills necessary for success in college.